apnadkarni/tcl9-migrate/README.md

 be a single character which specifies the EOF character on input.
 Tcl 9 does not support EOF characters on output.
 They must be explicitly written.

+### [FMTSPEC]

+In Tcl 8, if a size modifier was not present for an integer `format` or `scan`, the value would be truncated to the word size of the platform.
+In Tcl 9, the value is always truncated to 32 bits irrespective of platform.

 ### [GLOBCOMPLAIN]

 Unlike Tcl 8, the `glob` command in Tcl 9 will not raise an error if no files